Skip to main content

 effective_startdatetimeNoWhen the configuration takes effect.
 Defaults to immediately

 effective_enddatetimeNoWhen the configuration expires.
+Must be later than effective_start — the current time or earlier is rejected.
 Defaults to null — which means it stays active indefinitely.
 Only accepted on optional fee types (brand-specific and platform)

 Creating a Configuration